Rohith-githu/Assistant/README.md

 Hi I am Electra an open source Virtual assistant Can be used by anyone who wants to.
+Created By Rohtih Anumalasetty
+Age : 15

+#About
+Hello, I am your personal Assistant Electra.
+Your Assistant.
+I am here to make your life easier.You can command me to perform various tasks such as solving mathematical questions or opening applications etcetera.
+And Generates passwords to clipboard

 <h1>Setup :</h1>
 <b>First :</b>